AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-deploy.md

       consumers: []
 ```

 By default, the deployment process overwrites all settings in the `env.php` file.
-See [Manage message queues](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/message-queues/manage-message-queues.html) in the _Commerce Configuration Guide_ to learn how this works for on-premises Adobe Commerce and Magento Open Source.
+See [Manage message queues](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/message-queues/manage-message-queues.html) in the _Commerce Configuration Guide_ to learn how this works for on-premises Adobe Commerce.

 ## `CONSUMERS_WAIT_FOR_MAX_MESSAGES`